elementary/docs/README.md

 ---
-description: All about creating and distributing apps for elementary OS
+description: Creating and distributing apps for elementary OS
 ---

 # Getting Started

-## What We Will \(And Won't\) Cover
+## What is \(and Isn't\) Covered

-We're going to assume that you have absolutely no experience in writing apps for elementary OS.
-But we will assume some basic programming knowledge, and hopefully a little experience in Vala or at least similarly syntaxed languages.
-If you're not familiar with Vala, we highly encourage you to brush up on it before coming here.
-There are great resources \(text and video\) available for learning Vala on [Valadoc.org](https://valadoc.org/).

-We’re also not covering design too much in this guide; that’s what the [Human Interface Guidelines \(HIG\)](https://docs.elementary.io/hig/) are for, and you’re highly encouraged to take a look there before beginning your app.
-We're going to assume you have a basic knowledge of \(or at least a quick link to\) the HIG and focus on coding.
-However, elementary OS is all about great design and stellar consistency.
-It’s important you grasp these concepts before moving on.
+No experience in writing apps for elementary OS is assumed, but basic programming knowledge is.
+A little experience, prior [knowledge of Vala](https://valadoc.org/) (or at least similarly syntaxed languages) is valuable.

+Design is covered in [Human Interface Guidelines \(HIG\)](https://docs.elementary.io/hig/).
+By adhering to it you can match the great design and stellar consistency of elementary OS.

 ## Writing Apps

+This book details
-In this book, we're going to talk about building apps using GTK, Granite, and other tech available in elementary OS, setting up a build system, hosting your code for collaborative development, working with translations, a few other bits and pieces, and finally packaging and distributing your new app.
+building apps using GTK, Granite, and other technology available in elementary OS, setting up a build system, hosting your code for collaborative development, working with translations, a few other bits and pieces, and finally packaging and distributing your new app.

-Some of you may feel confident enough to jump straight into coding.
-If that's the case, you might want to skip ahead and start writing your first app.
+Skip ahead and start writing your first app if confident enough to jump straight into coding, but do skim through the preparation step first.

-However, we strongly recommend to at least skim through the preparation step.
-Having the right setup is going to help you reach your goals faster, and having a solid foundation is going to help you throughout the rest of this book.
+Having the right setup helps in reaching your goals faster, and a solid foundation comes in handy throughout the rest of this book.

 ## AppCenter Publishing Requirements

-There are also a number of technical, metadata, legal, and other requirements for publishing your app to users via AppCenter.
+Correct metadata, legal specificaion, and other technical aspects are required to publish your app to users on AppCenter.

 {% page-ref page="appcenter/publishing-requirements.md" %}